IBM-Bluemix-Docs/security-advisor/direct-connect.md

 ## Deleting bookmarks
 {: #delete-bookmark}

-If you no longer have a need to link to the security tool that you have bookmarked, you can remove the link from the Security and Compliance Center.
+If you no longer have a need to link to the security tool that you have bookmarked, you can remove the link from the {{site.data.keyword.compliance_short}}.

 1. In the IBM Cloud console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and Compliance**.
 2. In the **Gain insight** section, click **Configure > Bookmarks**.